hathora/builder/docs/tutorial_top_down_shooter.md

 mkdir scenes
 ```

 Within the scenes folder, create a new TypeScript file and name it `BootScene.ts`.
-What follows is the code for that file.
+First, we import everything we need to construct this scene, and set a new instance of the `HathoraClient` class to a variable.

 ```ts
 import { Scene } from "phaser";